What is CIRCULAR BIOCARBON?

 The pioneer biorefinery will turn urban waste streams generated in cities into products for industries and end-consumers, including coating of direct consumer products, coating of mechanical moving parts, coating of plastic moulding tools, compostable waste bags, green graphene-based devices, biodegradable soil mulch films, solid organomineral fertiliser with biostimulant properties and liquid biobased biostimulant.

-Construction will start in 2022 and the biorefinery will be operated concurrently for three years in Spain (Zaragoza) and Italy (Sesto San Giovanni).
+Construction will start in 2022 and the biorefinery will operate concurrently for three years in Spain (Zaragoza) and Italy (Sesto San Giovanni).
 It will use cascading technologies - from anaerobic process steps (after proper pre-treatment) of mixed urban waste streams - in order to treat all the bio-waste produced by a medium-sized city.
-At the end of the project, a commercial scale biorefinery will be in full operation.
+At the end of the project, a commercial-scale biorefinery will be in full operation.

 The project will set the basis for the demonstration, at a commercial level, of the feasibility of a biorefinery from which organic municipal waste will be exploited and valorised to obtain high-quality products and the demonstration of a new waste treatment model for cities.

 A first-of-its-kind flagship biorefinery in Europe

 Bringing together pan-European and cross-sector industries/SMEs, research organisations, universities, regions, and countries, through projects such as CIRCULAR BIOCARBON, the Bio-based Industries Joint Undertaking (BBI JU) aims to implement the Strategic Innovation & Research Agenda (SIRA), developed by industry in collaboration with the EU, operating under Horizon 2020 and designed to realise a bio-based economy for Europe.

 The CIRCULAR BIOCARBON biorefinery will move beyond traditional waste treatment processes to turn the bio-waste produced in the city into valuable sources of building blocks and intermediates.
 The goal is to obtain high-value-added end products based on green bio-based materials, local sustainable feedstock and circular production processes.